How to Prepare Your Nursery Room For Your New Arrival

 6. Time is of the Essence:

 An obvious but equally important tip is to prepare your nursery well in advance.
 You may not have the finer details finished, but the bulk of the work should be done such as the crib, changing table, and painting or mural work.
-Between hospital visits, general pregnancy errands in addition to your everyday life, ensuring the nursery is set up will be one less thing to worry about.
+Between hospital visits and general pregnancy errands in addition to your everyday life, ensuring the nursery is set up will be one less thing to worry about.

 7. Personalize your Nursery: